jcaine04/jcaine04.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is John
+My name is John.

 I 🏠 in Cleveland, OH.